-Requirements for Maintaining Certification as a CPEO
+Requirements for maintaining certification as a CPEO

-This section describes how a CPEO can report material changes to the IRS by updating its account information.
+A CPEO can report material changes to the IRS by updating its account information.
 After logging into your account on the IRS Online Registration System for Professional Employer Organizations, if your License Rank shows Active, Pending, or Suspended, select "Update CPEO Account Information" from the dropdown options under "Manage Your License Information" to make changes to your account.

 • Business name, address, fiscal year, licensing, precursor entities, related entities, controlled group information, or responsible information;